sjet47/blog/content/posts/Linux/syscall_irl/index.md

 }
 ```

-The parameter list is exactly what we see in the assembly code.
-Skipping the trace points, the syscall handler logic is defined in `do_syscall_x64`:
+The parameter list of `do_syscall_64` is exactly what we see in the assembly code.
+Skipping the trace points, the syscall handler logic is actually defined in `do_syscall_x64`:

 ```c
 static __always_inline bool do_syscall_x64(struct pt_regs *regs, int nr)